derek-chui/Network-Optimization/README.md

 - Overview: Generates random points, makes pairs with max total distance using MATLAB.
 - First implemented brute force O(n!!) as a baseline.
 Goal is to get brute force results in O(1) time.
-- Working on implementing the many types of NOMA O(nlogn) from various research papers.
+- Then implemented the many types of NOMA from various research papers.
 This is much faster, but worse results than brute force.
 - [Paper Notes](https://docs.google.com/document/d/14G8pNsJsSaJc02iIsvGAqQGKgUyCtUJMqTkqEhJl50w/edit?tab=t.0)
-- Later will look into pattern recognition.
+- Added triplets instead of pairs.
+Then added random weights to each point.
+Instead of distances, get scores (distance + weight difference).
 - Below are the descriptions for each file

 ## randPoints